slateci/minislate/README.md

 ### Docker Compose:

-MacOS users will have docker-compose installed automatically with Docker Desktop.
+MacOS users will have Docker Compose installed automatically with Docker Desktop.

 On Linux use [pip](https://github.com/pypa/pip).
-Install with your package manager or [get-pip.py](https://bootstrap.pypa.io/get-pip.py)
+It can be installed with your package manager or [get-pip.py](https://bootstrap.pypa.io/get-pip.py)

-`(sudo) pip install docker-compose`
+Then run: `(sudo) pip install docker-compose`

 ### SLATE Docker Images: